sensemakersamsterdam/watersense2018/RTOSSewer/README.md

 *See: sources, <https://github.com/Protocentral/ProtoCentral_fdc1004_breakout>*

+### RTCZero 1.5.2

+> *This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.*
+> *Copyright (c) Arduino LLC.
+All right reserved.*

+*See: sources*

 ### Sodaq RN2483 library 1.0.11

 > *Sodaq_RN2483 is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or(at your option) any later version.*